gaurav-0912/RAG-using-LlamaIndex/README.md

-# Retrieval Augmented Generation (RAG) Intro Project 🤖🔍📝
+# Retrieval Augmented Generation (RAG) Intro Project

 Welcome to the Retrieval Augmented Generation (RAG) project! 🎉 This project aims to introduce and demonstrate the practical applications of RAG using Python code in a Jupyter Notebook environment.
 The [LlamaIndex](https://github.com/run-llama/llama_index) is utilized here.
-We believe learning and experimenting with RAG should be both educational and fun! 😄

 ## Project Structure 📂